 Odd Andersen / Pool via Reuters

-German Chancellor Angela Merkel in front of a 12th-grade class in Berlin on Tuesday.
+German Chancellor Angela Merkel in front of her class in Berlin, Tuesday.

 German Chancellor Angela Merkel drew on her Communist-era experiences to teach a history class at a school on Tuesday - the 52nd anniversary of the construction of the Berlin Wall.

 Merkel, who is campaigning ahead of next month’s general election, gave a 45-minute lesson as a "substitute teacher" for a 12th-grade class in east Berlin.

 The 59-year-old was able to tell students about her own personal experience of growing up in East Germany before the collapse of Communism.